crondaemon/namescan/README.md

  * -q: query type.
 Default: 1.
  * -c query class.
 Default: 1.
  * -r: do not randomize targets.
+ * -l: show only relays that are above this amplification ratio.
  * ip address(es) to scan.
 See below.

 The addresses to scan can be specified as a comma-separated list of CIDR addresses.